TABLEALL

 Once he graduated from high school, he returned to Tokyo to start his apprenticeship with Itohan, a renowned Japanese restaurant in Hirakawacho.
 After seven years of intensive training, he worked at several other restaurants where he discovered his desire to want to interact directly with his guests.
 He was 27 years old when he decided to become a sushi chef and began working at Kisen in Akasaka.
 He studied hard to master the various skills to realize his dream of opening his own sushi restaurant.

 Fifteen years later, he finally set on opening Sushi Kuwano in the heart of Ginza.
-Since its open in 2005, the restaurant has gained a great reputation as it continues to win Michelin stars year after year.
+Since its open in 2005, the restaurant has gained a great reputation as it continues to win stars year after year.
 Kuwano’s life is busy from early morning to late night, but on days off he enjoys taking trips or going out to eat with his wife.

 VISION